 This exhibition presents the work of Kingston-born artist Ebony G. Patterson.
 The most significant presentation of the artist’s work to date, the project includes examples of her artistic output over the last five years, embedded within a new installation environment that references a garden at night.
 Known for her drawings, tapestries, videos, sculptures, and installations that involve surfaces layered with flowers, glitter, lace, and beads, Patterson creates works that investigate forms of embellishment as they relate to youth culture within disenfranchised communities.
 Her neo-baroque works address violence, masculinity, “bling,” visibility, and invisibility within the post-colonial context of her native Jamaica and within black youth culture globally.
 This exhibition focuses on the role that gardens have played in her practice, referenced as spaces of both beauty and burial; environments filled with fleeting aesthetics and mourning.

-Ebony G. Patterson . . . while the dew is still on the roses . . . is organized by PAMM Chief Curator Tobias Ostrander.
-This exhibition is presented by JP Morgan Chase & Co and Christian Louboutin with support from the International Women’s Forum.
-Lead individual support received from Nedra and Mark Oren, and Linda Paresky in honor of Mark Paresky, are gratefully acknowledged.
+Ebony G. Patterson: …while the dew is still on the roses… is organized by PAMM Chief Curator Tobias Ostrander.
+This exhibition is presented by JP Morgan Chase & Co and Christian Louboutin with support from TILA Studios.
+Lead individual support received from Nedra and Mark Oren, and from an anonymous donor, is gratefully acknowledged.

 PAMM Presents: Pink Party

 PAMM kicks off of its 35th anniversary year with its signature Thursday night Miami Art Week event.
 Taking over PAMM’s terrace overlooking Biscayne Bay, enjoy an unforgettable night, featuring live music, libations, and more.